alexkasema/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that wirtes the output of command ls to another file
 ## 9-duplicate_last_line (tail -n 1 file1 >> file1)
 A script that duplicates last line of a file
+## 10-no_more_js
+A script that deletes all file in a directory ending with a certain extension